NicolaLampis/Nicola_online_CV/README.md

 The site's users are employers or recruiters.

-An employer expect to see a showcase of Nicola's work.
+An employer expects to see a showcase of Nicola's work.
 A recruiter I expect to see a showcase of Nicola's resume.

 ## UX